-(a) A summary discussion of the Bank's approach to assessing the Capital Adequacy is the cushion required to be maintained for covering the Credit risk, Market risk and Operational risk so as to protect the depositors and general creditors interest against such losses.
-In line with adequacy of its capital to support current and future activities.
-BRPD Circular No. 35 dated 29 December 2010, and BRPD Circular No. 18 dated 21 December 2014, the Bank has adopted Standardized Approach for Credit Risk, Standardized (Rule Based) Approach for Market Risk and Basic Indicator Approach for Operational Risk for computing Capital Adequacy.
+(a) A summary discussion Capital Adequacy is the cushion required to be maintained for covering of the Bank's approach the Credit risk, Market risk and Operational risk so as to protect the to assessing the depositors and general creditors interest against such losses.
+In line with adequacy of its capital BRPD Circular No. 35 dated 29 December 2010, and BRPD Circular to support current and No. 18 dated 21 December 2014, the Bank has adopted Standardized future activities.
+Approach for Credit Risk, Standardized (Rule Based) Approach for Market Risk and Basic Indicator Approach for Operational Risk for computing Capital Adequacy.